 See videos about Financial Assistance:

-Federal Pell Grant - Pell grants are based on financial need and enrollment status.
+Federal Pell Grant - Pell Grants are allocated based on financial need and enrollment status.
 Eligibility is determined by the federal government and verified by the Financial Assistance Office.
 Completion of the FAFSA is required.
-The lifetime limit for Pell grants is 12 semesters (full-time).
+The lifetime limit for Pell Grants is 12 semesters (full-time).

 Funds for the following programs are limited so they are awarded on a first-come, first-served basis.
 Completion of the FAFSA is required.

 Western Nevada Award - This program is for students who have demonstrated financial need as determined by the FAFSA and are enrolled at least half-time.